jpaquim/psycle/trunk/cpsycle/readme.txt

 Linux

 A basic port has now been done to let cpsycle run on a linux platform.
-It is experimental and images arent supported and some native components available under win32 aren't yet emulated.
-If you like to compile and test it still, install the base compiler system and needed dev libaries of x11, xft and asound2 and others.
+It is experimental, but if you like to compile and test it still, install the base compiler system and needed dev libaries of x11, xft and asound2 and others.
+Some Linux vst will work, lv2 plugins most probably not (just started the host), ladspa "should" work.
+The alsa driver should work, jack probably not.
+Window resize is extreme laggy and needs to be improved.
+If you want to exclude the non-free vst2 interface, outcomment the USE_VST flag in ./detail/psyconfig.h.

+List for debian:
+build-essential liblilv-dev liblua5.4-dev libfreetype-dev libfontconfig-dev libgl-dev libx11-dev libxft-dev libxext-dev libxmu-dev, libasound2-dev, libjack-jackd2-dev, libstk-dev (some psycle plugins need it)

 In cpsycle run
     make